RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## SOLID Principles in Fintech – Beyond “Clean Code”

+A senior engineer does not say SOLID exists just to “make code clean.”
+That answer shows memorization, not understanding.

+In fintech interviews, SOLID is evaluated by how it reduces risk, improves scalability, and increases resilience in real systems.

+The Statement That Disqualifies a Senior Candidate

+“The ‘S’ (Single Responsibility) means my class should do only one thing.”

+This is oversimplified and misleading.

+How a Software Architecture Specialist Understands SOLID S – Single Responsibility Principle

+A class should have only one reason to change.

+If a digital payments class changes both because of business rules and infrastructure concerns, it violates SRP.
+This increases CI/CD risk and makes deployments more fragile.

+O – Open/Closed Principle

+This is a resilience principle.

+Code should be open for extension (e.g., adding new fraud-prevention rules) but closed for modification.
+This minimizes regressions and stabilizes production systems (e.g., Java/Spring Boot services).

+D – Dependency Inversion Principle

+This is a core pillar of software architecture.

+High-level modules must depend on abstractions (interfaces), not concrete implementations.
+This allows swapping infrastructure components—such as databases (PostgreSQL ↔ Oracle) or Kafka clients—without rewriting business logic.

 ## Database Sharding for Digital Accounts – Architecture and Risks

 Interview question: